Max Heinritz > Posts

 Values compatibility

 Attraction and circumstance bring people together.
-What keeps them together is usually described as values compatibility – whether two people’s deep preferences align as they move through life.
-But this overlooks a key dynamic: a relationship itself can become something we value, reshaping the very compatibility that enabled its formation.
+What keeps them together is usually described as compatibility, or more precisely values compatibility – the degree to which two people’s deep preferences align as they move through life.
 This holds for friends, lovers, coworkers, and to some extent families.
-So what are values?
-What makes them compatible?
-And how can we use this understanding to relate to one another with more intention and appreciation?

 Values are our differentiating, deep-rooted preferences.
 They range from the temperamental to the ethical; from needing routine to feel grounded, to prioritizing loyalty over self-interest.
 What unifies them is not their moral weight, but their reliability under tradeoff: when something has to give, the same thing gives again and again.

 Deep-rooted here means durable and salient: preferences that persist across years and surface almost daily.
 For example, I’m most productive in complete silence: no music, no background noise.
-I wish I were more flexible, but this has been true for decades.
+This has been true for decades.

 Durable is not necessarily permanent.
-Values can shift – sometimes because a new context reveals a different priority, and sometimes through deliberate cultivation.
-Children outgrow their toys, and teenagers outgrow their rebellion.
-Adults might value income over comfort until a certain level of wealth.
-And, importantly, a relationship itself can become something we value: what starts as circumstantial coexistence can grow into something you actively prioritize, reshaping other tradeoffs in the process.
+Values can shift, either deliberately with cultivation, or inadvertantly with the natural unfolding of life.
+Children outgrow their toys, teenagers outgrow their rebellion, and adults might value income over comfort until a certain level of wealth.
+Importantly, a relationship itself can become valuable to us: what starts as circumstantial coexistence can grow into the top priority in our lives.

 Compatibility is contextual

 Two people’s values are compatible in a given context when their preferred choices can coexist – either because they agree, because their preferences are complementary, or because one or both can accommodate the difference without resentment.
+It’s worth noting that compatible does not mean the same.
 Two people who both insist on leading will clash.
 A leader paired with someone who values support can thrive.

 But here’s the complication: the weight assigned to any value isn’t fixed.
-When you’ve built something with someone – shared history, ways of navigating conflict, deep familiarity – the relationship itself becomes a value that competes with everything else.
-The tradeoffs you’re willing to make with this person differ from those you’d make with someone new.
+When you’ve built a connection with someone – shared history, ways of navigating conflict, deep familiarity – the relationship itself becomes a value that competes with everything else.
 This means compatibility is not just about whether two sets of values align, but about whether the relationship becomes valuable enough to both people that they’re willing to accommodate misalignments that would have been dealbreakers at the start.

 Values compatibility, then, is not a static property of two people.
 It is better understood as a probability-weighted assessment across the contexts they are likely to share, with the added complexity that the relationship itself changes what matters.
-A couple is “compatible” to the extent that, across the futures they are likely to face together, either their values lead to compatible choices or the relationship becomes valuable enough that both are willing to examine and shift other priorities.
 Two people might be perfectly aligned in their current circumstances and badly misaligned in a future that is entirely plausible: a job loss, a health crisis, a move, a child.
-Whether that future breaks them depends not just on their pre-existing values, but on whether the relationship has become worth the work of navigating the misalignment.

 Constraints